How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 The Final Solution

 The approach: load all CTIDs up front, sort them, then process sequential ranges.
 Each batch reads a contiguous slice of the physical table.
+This is significantly faster than the index scan approach.

-First, a struct to represent CTIDs in C#:
+A struct to represent CTIDs in C#

 [StructLayout(LayoutKind.Sequential, Pack = 1)]